abhik1368/RWR/README.md

 RWR
 ===

-Drug Target Prediction with Random walk with restart
+Drug Target Prediction by Random walk with restart